Section 3: Fracture risk assessment and case finding

 Recommendations

-- Arithmetic adjustments to FRAX probabilities of major osteoporotic fracture (MOF: clinical spine, hip, forearm or humerus) and hip fracture (see Table 2) can be used in clinical practice, to take account of additional clinical risk factors, such as glucocorticoid use, discordantly low lumbar spine BMD, type 2 diabetes, and a history of falls (Conditional recommendation).
+3. Arithmetic adjustments to FRAX probabilities of major osteoporotic fracture (MOF: clinical spine, hip, forearm or humerus) and hip fracture (see Table 2) can be used in clinical practice, to take account of additional clinical risk factors, such as high dose glucocorticoid use, discordantly low lumbar spine BMD, type 2 diabetes, and a history of falls (Conditional recommendation).

-- Patients with osteoporosis and/or a fragility fracture should be investigated for underlying causes, this includes the need for routine blood tests (Strong recommendation).
+7. Patients with osteoporosis and/or a fragility fracture should be investigated for underlying causes, including the need for routine blood tests (Strong recommendation).

-- The use of quantitative ultrasound is not recommended for the diagnosis of osteoporosis (Strong recommendation).
+8. The use of quantitative ultrasound, IBEX bone health, and Radiofrequency Echographic Multi Spectrometry are not recommended for the diagnosis of osteoporosis (Strong recommendation).

 Measurement of Bone Mineral Density

-- The WHO and the International Osteoporosis Foundation (IOF) recommend that the reference technology for the measurement of BMD is dual-energy X-ray absorptiometry (DXA) applied to the femoral neck, because of its higher predictive value for fracture 31, 32; (Evidence level Ia).
+2. The WHO and the International Osteoporosis Foundation (IOF) recommend that the reference technology for the measurement of BMD is dual-energy X-ray absorptiometry (DXA) applied to the femoral neck, because of its higher predictive value for fracture 31, 32; (Evidence level Ia).
 DXA measurements of femoral neck BMD are used in FRAX®.
 The spine is not always a reliable site for risk assessment or for the diagnosis of osteoporosis in older people because of the high prevalence of degenerative changes, which artefactually increase the BMD value.
-However, a result in an older person showing low BMD is almost always valid and clinically useful, particularly in those people with disproportionately low spine BMD compared to the hip.
+However, a result in an older person showing low BMD is almost always valid and clinically useful, particularly in those people with disproportionately low spine BMD compared to the hip, but may not always relate to osteoporosis (e.g. osteomalacia can also cause low BMD).

 Assessment of Clinical Risk Factors

-- Several other drugs have been associated with increased fracture risk including antidepressants, antiparkinsonian drugs, antipsychotic drugs, anxiolytic drugs, benzodiazepines, sedatives, h3 receptor antagonists and proton pump inhibitors 65-69.
-The extent to which fracture risk is mediated by low BMD, falls risk or other factors, or indeed is definitely causal in each case, is not known.
+6. Several other drugs have been associated with increased fracture risk including antidepressants, antiparkinsonian drugs, antipsychotic drugs, anxiolytic drugs, benzodiazepines, sedatives, h3 receptor antagonists and proton pump inhibitors 65-69.
+The extent to which fracture risk is mediated by low BMD, falls risk or other factors, or indeed is definitely causal in each case, is not known and therefore no specific recommendation is made regarding cessation.
 The impact of sex steroids on bone health in transgender individuals is unclear 72.

 Fracture Risk Assessment Tools

-- The IOF and the WHO recommend that risk of fracture is expressed as an absolute risk, i.e., probability over a ten-year interval 11.
+1. The IOF and the WHO recommend that risk of fracture is expressed as an absolute risk, i.e., probability over a ten-year interval 11.
 The absolute risk of fracture depends upon age and life expectancy as well as the current relative risk.
 The period of 10 years covers the likely initial duration of treatment and the benefits that may continue if treatment is stopped.
 Shorter time horizons do not aid the categorisation of risk76, 77.
+Where life expectancy is less than 10 years, FRAX provides the remaining lifetime probability of fracture.

 Table 1: Clinical risk factors included specifically in the FRAX assessment of fracture probability